raviadapa-ai/system-metrics-anomaly-detection/README.md

+> ⚠️ Note: This project focuses on **intra-server anomaly correlation** using synthetic metrics with controlled failure injection.

 # ⚙️ System Metrics Anomaly Detection

 A lightweight observability simulator that generates system metrics (CPU, Memory, Latency), detects anomalies using statistical techniques, and correlates incidents — built using NumPy.